The Afterimage: Eve

 In May 2018, The Afterimage released their debut album, Eve.
 In June, they headlined a 10-band concert in Ottawa.

-Break-Up
+Breakup

 The band announced their break-up via social media on September 22, 2018.
-It was later revealed that they were no longer with Tragic Hero, and had rebranded to become the technical deathcore act 'Brand of Sacrifice'.
+It was later revealed that they were no longer with Tragic Hero, and had rebranded to become the technical deathcore act Brand of Sacrifice.

 Style

 The Afterimage incorporated elements of melody, chaos, technicality, and groove in their music.
 They had extremely detailed guitar riffs and technical breakdowns and pleasant-sounding bridges that created their distinct brand of metalcore.
 Their use of clean vocals is apparent on nearly every track on Lumière.
 The Afterimage was influenced by Meshuggah, The Tony Danza Tapdance Extravaganza, Dance Gavin Dance, The 1975 and Tesseract.